github-education-resources/GitHubGraduation-2022/README.md

 # A note on swag 🛍
-The first 7,500 successfully merged PRs will receive a custom developer trading card with their GitHub status in the mail.
+The first 7,500 successfully merged PRs will receive a custom holographic developer trading card with their GitHub status in the mail.

 What does this mean?
-We use your public GitHub profile information to create a trading card.
-To ensure your trading card best reflects you, please update your GitHub profile picture and bio with what you would like shown on the card.
+We will use your public GitHub profile information to create a trading card.
+To ensure your trading card best reflects you, please make sure your GitHub profile picture and bio are up to date and what you would like shown on the card.

 # Graduation Day 🎓
 Don't forget to watch the livestream!